Anderlecht

 Anderlecht (/fr/; /nl/) is one of the 19 municipalities of the Brussels-Capital Region, Belgium.
 Located in the south-western part of the region, it is bordered by the City of Brussels, Forest, Molenbeek-Saint-Jean, and Saint-Gilles, as well as the Flemish municipalities of Dilbeek and Sint-Pieters-Leeuw.
-In common with all of Brussels' municipalities, it is legally bilingual (French–Dutch).
+Like all municipalities in Brussels, it is officially bilingual (French–Dutch).

 There are several historically and architecturally distinct districts within Anderlecht.
 As of 1 January 2024, the municipality had a population of 126,581 inhabitants.
 The total area is 17.91 km2, which gives a population density of 7066 PD/km2.
 Its upper area is greener and less densely populated.

 History

 Origins and medieval times

 The first traces of human activity on the right bank of the Senne date from the Stone Age and Bronze Age.
 The remnants of a Roman villa and of a Frankish necropolis were also found on the territory of Anderlecht.
 The first mention of the name Anderlecht, however, dates only from 1047 under the forms Anrelech, then Andrelet (1111), Andreler (1148), and Anderlech (1186).
 At that time, this community was already home to a chapter of canons and to two feudal manors, those of the powerful lords of Aa and of Anderlecht.